chriss158/fingerprint-mqtt/fingerprint-mqtt/README.md

 # fingerprint-mqtt-led-touch-oled.ino

-Same as fingerprint-mqtt-led-touch.ino, but in addition implements OLED functionality.
+Same as fingerprint-mqtt-led-touch.ino, but in addition implements OLED functionality, and OTA updating (as this model lives inside a wall, and not easily accessible).
 Note the following important changes!

 - MQTT structure differs from other methods:
   - The sensor publishes the following: